jdcloudcom/en/documentation/Storage-and-CDN/Object-Storage-Service/Best-Practices/S3fs.md

 **Tips：**

-1. If CentOS 6 is used, please refer to the following installation steps:
+1. If CentOS 6 is used, please install fuse by referring to the following:

 ```
 yum install automake gcc-c++ git libcurl-devel libxml2-devel make openssl-devel